actions/toolkit/packages/artifact/README.md

     'dir/file3.txt'
 ]

-const rootDirectory = '.' // Also possible to specify __dirname
+const rootDirectory = '.' // Also possible to use __dirname
 const options = {
     continueOnError: false
 }